-Images, Film, Music, Media
+Images, Film, and Music

 Determining how and when you can re-use multimedia materials such as images, film and music can be especially challenging.
 Just because you find something on the “open web” doesn’t mean it’s free of copyright restrictions.
 On the contrary, the safer assumption is that almost everything you encounter on the web is protected by copyright, as are most things you find in the Library that weren’t published more than 95 years ago.

 Many sites offer stock images, music, and other media on a “free” or “royalty-free” basis.
 Be careful, however, as these sites also use license terms to limit what users can do without paying a fee.
 Read the fine print and ensure your use fits within the terms permitted by the license.
-Also, look out for scammy sites that may be scraping the web and posting images they do not own.
+Also, look out for dodgy sites that may be scraping the web and posting images they do not own.